Red Sox end Germán’s no-hit bid in 8th, storm past Yanks 5-4

 The old ballpark was almost silent all afternoon until Verdugo opened the eighth with a long double for Boston’s first hit, and he raised his arms in celebration at second base.

-By the time Kiké Hernández slid home headfirst on Xander Bogaerts’ sacrifice fly with the go-ahead run to cap the rally, fans were in a frenzy.
+By the time Kike Hernandez slid home headfirst on Bogaerts’ sacrifice fly with the go-ahead run to cap the rally, fans were in a frenzy.

 ”I felt like just getting that hit out of the way had everybody just take that big deep breath, didn’t have to worry about getting no-hit anymore,” Verdugo said. ”That inning was crazy.
 From going no-hit to seven innings, to putting five up in the eighth, that’s one of the craziest comebacks I’ve ever been a part of.”